-In our experience, business owners who have identified the one party—or handful of likely parties—on the other side of the table often understand they need assistance beyond what their other advisors will provide, but wonder what an M&A advisor will do to add value.
-This is a case of “raising the bridge and lowering the water.”
-We’re able to attune our offering to the one-off transaction because it is our primary focus, not one we default into.
-And, we can charge less than traditional investment banks because we are not required to utilize and pay for the platform required to execute on full-out auctions.
+Business owners who have identified the one party—or handful of likely parties—on the other side of the table often understand they need assistance beyond what their other advisors will provide, but wonder what an M&A advisor will do to add value We’re able to attune our offering to the one-off or targeted transaction because it is our primary focus, not one we default into.
+We are able to charge less than traditional investment banks because we are not required to utilize and pay for the platform required to execute on full-out auctions.